-Instructional coaches assist K-4 teachers by providing professional development in the areas of reading, math, and science through one-on-one sessions or in small or large group sessions.
+Instructional coaches assist K-8 teachers by providing professional development in the areas of reading, math, and science through one-on-one sessions or in small or large group sessions.
 They serve as resource specialists in helping teachers provide exemplary instruction to all students.
-Instructional coaches serve the Aikin and Justiss campuses.
+Instructional coaches serve the Aikin.
+Justiss, Crockett, and Paris Jr. High campuses.

 Literacy is an early intervention program for students experiencing reading difficulties.
 Specially trained Reading Recovery teachers work with small groups of students after all Reading Recovery students have been served.
 For the literacy classes, students are served in their homeroom class setting.